matteo-pacini/RXDataRetriever/README.md

         }];

+Mapping is useful (you could map the json response using Core Data or Mantle!)

 #Swift

-Swift won't be supported until ReactiveCocoa and AFNetworking will be 100% working on it.
+Swift won't be supported until both ReactiveCocoa and AFNetworking will be 100% working on it.

-#Contribute
+#To Do / Contribute

+- Support headers (which includes authentication)

 Fork the repo and send a pull request!